innavoig23/Gait-Analysis-of-Post-Stroke-Subjects-Joint-Angles-and-Muscle-Activations-EMG/README.md

 ## Additional Documentation

 Alongside the code, the project also involved the creation of a detailed report/thesis.
 However, due to academic requirements, this document was written in Italian rather than English.
 This may limit accessibility for non-Italian speakers, but it provides comprehensive insights and findings of the research conducted.

+## References

+This project has benefited from the use of the biomechZoo toolbox, in particular for the chordPiG.m function.
+We cite the following work:
+Dixon PC, Loh JJ, Michaud-Paquette Y, Pearsall DJ. biomechZoo: An open-source toolbox for the processing, analysis, and visualization of biomechanical movement data.
+Computer Methods and Programs in Biomedicine, Volume 140, 2017, Pages 1-10, [https://doi.org/10.1016/j.cmpb.2016.11.007](https://doi.org/10.1016/j.cmpb.2016.11.007).